klastra/cat-website/README.md

 # CatWebsiteFlask
-Simple Web Development using HTML, CSS, Python, and Flask Simple Website for My Cat, Boo, using HTML Primarily, and Python to Pull From A JSON File.
-I Used Flask To Integrate Both Together.
+Simple Web Development using HTML, CSS, Python, and Flask I created this website for my cat, Boo.
+I used HTML for the user interface, and Python3 (import requests) to pull JSON files for details such as updated weather in our hometown.
+Lastly, I used Flask to intergrate both languages and to create a local host, thus a website is born.